Tarptautinis kalbų kongresas

 We invite the entire LSMU community to join the 23rd International Medical Congress

-“PREVENTION – DIAGNOSTICS – TREATMENT – REHABILITATION OF CIVILIZATIN DISEASES”
+“PREVENTION – DIAGNOSTICS – TREATMENT – REHABILITATION OF CIVILIZATION DISEASES”

 Location: LSMU Central Palace, A. Mickevičius str.
 9, Kaunas